 Our major service day is National Rebuilding Day held on the last Saturday in April.
-We also hold Special Service Days for volunteer groups from May through October, and provide services throughout the year through our Year-Round Program which utilizes only skilled labor for more complex repair projects.
+We also hold Service Days for volunteer groups throughout the year, and provide services throughout the year for seniors through the Safe at Home program.

 Anyone can volunteer!
 In addition to non-skilled volunteers (novices are welcome), we seek skilled trades people and "weekend warriors" who do their own repairs.
 Volunteers are given assignments and/or training based upon their skill levels so that everyone feels comfortable with, and energized about, their contribution.

 Able bodied adults of any age can volunteer.
 Children ages 13 and up can volunteer if accompanied by an adult.